hooh-hooah/hooh-hooah.github.io/tutorials/chara-acc.md

 You can generate thumbnails for the accessories you've made quickly with the help of thumbnail generator.

-You still can generate the thumbnail without the background or foreground, but I recommend to have your format to distinguish your mod from other mods.
+You still can generate the thumbnail without the background or foreground, but I recommend having your format to distinguish your mod from other mods.

 Unlike the studio thumbnail generator, the normal thumbnail generation will save its result to the `thumbs` folder of the folder where the project window is browsing.

 ![](imgs/thum_00.png)

-The right amount of adjustment will generate fine thumbnails just enough to use for character maker UI.
+The right amount of adjustment will generate fine thumbnails just enough to use for Character Maker UI.

 !> Make sure that those images you've made are **"Read/Write Enabled"** or unity will refuse to utilize your foreground/background texture.
 Otherwise, the Unity Editor will refuse to read the texture.